Contact Lenses Dallas

 How Often Should I Replace my Contact Lenses?

 - Most lenses are worn daily and taken out at night for cleaning.
-These lenses can then be thrown away at 2 week or 4 week intervals.
+These lenses can then be thrown away at 2 or 4-week intervals.

 - A few lenses have been approved for 30 days of continuous wear.